vegaprotocol/specs/protocol/0062-spam-protection.md

 	float y_exponential

 	A vega account with assets a is allowed round(b+xa+y^a) transactions of this type.
+	As everywhere else where floats are used, floating point determinism/consenus is required to make this work; if this is a problem, a different solution could be applied to.
 <spam_multiplier>: If the vega network is suubject to overload, all the results from the
 	previous variables are multiplied with this.
 This can happen repeatedly, until
 <spam_maximum>   :  ... the combined multiplier reaches this value.

 Notes: For all parameters, what counts is the number valid at the beginning of the epoch.

+## Ongoing activity
+For any new transaction type added to Vega, the potential for spam should be analysed.
+There is, for example, an ongoing discussion on how long to store unfinished transactions with the Ethereum bridge; if there is no limit, it would be possible to create a huge amount of never-executed transactions on 10^-18 Vega.
+Ideally, most of those issues can be handeled by adding a table entry to above table (essentially, there should be an entry for every possible transaction made in Vega).